Campbell students will demonstrate:

 - An ability to acquire and apply new knowledge as needed, using appropriate learning strategies.

-Student outcomes describe what Campbell Engineering majors are expected to know and be able to do by the time of graduation.
+Student outcomes describe what our students are expected to know and be able to do by the time of graduation.
 These relate to the knowledge, skills, and behaviors that students acquire as they progress through the program.